Getting Started

 - OIDC SSO — connect to Keycloak, Auth0, Okta, or any OIDC provider.
 Asks for issuer URL, client ID, client secret, and required group.

 - Local users — email and password accounts managed in PodWarden Settings.
-JWT secret is auto-generated.

 - No auth — development only, not recommended.